 Both options are explained below.

 If you have not yet reached your full retirement age and you're within 12 months of when your benefits started, then in order to stop receiving your Social Security benefits, you must repay what you have received so far.
 (See the "If you change your mind" section of the Social Security website for details.)

-If you filed for benefits at an early age, have been receiving benefits for more than 12 months, and you have not yet reached your FRA then you are out of luck.
+If you filed for benefits at an early age, have been receiving benefits for more than 12 months and you have not yet reached your FRA, you are out of luck.
 You cannot stop or pause benefits until you reach your FRA.

 If you have already reached your FRA, then you can put a pause on your benefits by requesting what is called a voluntary suspension, explained below.

 Voluntary Suspension Works After You Have Reached FRA

 If you are past FRA, the most common reason to stop benefits would be so you can get more in benefits later.
 If you have reached your FRA but you are not yet age 70, you can stop Social Security benefits by asking them to suspend your benefits.
 This is often referred to as a "voluntary suspension" of benefits.
 Your benefits can then start accumulating delayed retirement credits, so you can collect more when you reapply later.

 Why Would You Want to Stop Benefits, Anyway?

 If you have not yet reached your FRA, you might put a pause on benefits, if you are headed back to work and your benefits will be reduced because of the earnings limit.
 You might also consider a pause if you realize you made a mistake.
 Perhaps you claimed early, but later learned you could lock in a higher survivor benefit for your spouse by delaying your start date.

 This strategy may also create a few years where you have less taxable income and you may be able to convert IRA assets to a Roth or realize capital gains at a zero percent tax bracket.
 This approach can have far-reaching effects as there may be tax benefits to pausing your benefits that are not readily apparent unless you are working with a tax advisor.